How does therapy work?

 The kind of therapy I practice—psychoanalytic psychotherapy—isn’t focused primarily on reducing or managing symptoms.
 Instead of aiming to suppress your symptoms, we’ll work together to ask better questions about them—uncovering their underlying sources, exploring their hidden logic, and discovering something new about the meaning they have in your life.

-The possibilities for change and growth that this process opens up go far beyond simply “fixing” our symptoms or eliminating something we don’t like about ourselves.
-Real relief and transformation come not from erasing parts of ourselves, but from learning to listen to ourselves differently—finally agreeing to take all of ourselves, even our symptoms, seriously.
+The possibilities for change and growth that this process opens up go far beyond simply “fixing” your symptoms.
+Real relief and transformation come not from striving to erase the parts of ourselves we don’t like, but from learning to listen to ourselves differently—finally agreeing to take all of ourselves, even our symptoms, seriously.